jeyojey/1D-Adder-Convolutional-Neural-Network/README.md

 # 1D-Adder-Convolutional-Neural-Network

 This project implements the AdderNet (Adder Convolutional Neural Network) mentioned in [AdderNet: Do We Really Need Multiplications in Deep Learning?](https://arxiv.org/abs/1912.13200) for 1D sequence processing.
-Original pytorch implementation of the AdderNet can be found in the [Code Repository](https://github.com/huawei-noah/AdderNet).
+The original PyTorch implementation of the AdderNet can be found in the [Code Repository](https://github.com/huawei-noah/AdderNet).

-The code is adapted to perform 1D additions-based convolutions on a 1D data, i.e. time-series.
-The 1D sequence processing is widely popular domain with applications from time-series classification to signal filtering.
-The 1D-AdderNet can be extremely usefull when CNN-level performance is required with reduced computational complexity.
+The code is adapted to perform 1D addition-based convolutions on 1D data, i.e., time-series.
+1D sequence processing is a widely popular domain with applications ranging from time-series classification to signal filtering.
+The 1D-AdderNet can be extremely useful when CNN-level performance is required with reduced computational complexity.

 # Architectural changes

-One change to the original code [Code Repository](https://github.com/huawei-noah/AdderNet) is setting lie in the difference of the dimensionality of convolutional kernels and reshaping of the internal data sequencess.
-For example, one of the kernels is set to 1 to preserve the architecture 2D, however having one of the kernels dimensions as 1.
+One change from the original [Code Repository](https://github.com/huawei-noah/AdderNet) is the difference in the dimensionality of convolutional kernels and the reshaping of the internal data sequences.
+For example, one of the kernels is set to 1 to preserve the architecture in 2D, while having one of the kernel dimensions as 1.

 ```python
 def adder2d_function(X, W, stride=1, padding=0):